 Cable shall be stored in a safe, dry location protected from weather and direct sunlight.
 Cables shall not be stored on the ground.

-Any cable damaged during transit or stacking shall be replaced by the supplier at their own expense.
+Any cable damaged during transit or stacking shall be replaced by the Contractor or Supplier, at their own expense.

 7 Electrical requirements

 The electrical requirements defined in MRTS201 General Equipment Requirements apply to this Technical Specification.